 Massachusetts Educational Financing Authority (MEFA) is a not-for-profit organization that specializes in helping families cover their educational costs in the best way possible.

-While you do need to have a connection to Massachusetts either in school attendance or residency for student loans, any U.S resident is eligible to refinance existing student loans through MEFA.
-Plus, they offer competitive interest rates and flexible repayment terms that are extremely attractive to borrowers.
+All U.S. residents are eligible to refinance existing student loans through MEFA.
+They offer competitive interest rates and flexible repayment terms that are extremely attractive to borrowers.

-Once you can check off one of those boxes, you’ll next need to attend an accredited institution at least half-time.
+You’ll next need to attend an accredited institution at least half-time.
 As you start taking classes, you should also meet or exceed your school’s satisfactory academic progress requirements.
-Finally, at least one borrower on the loan should meet MEFA’s credit requirements.
+Finally, at least one borrower on the student loan should meet MEFA’s credit requirements.

-MEFA’s requirements for refinancing are quite different than new student loans, especially since there are no restrictions surrounding Massachusetts residency.
-The only residency requirements are that you’re either a U.S. citizen or permanent resident.
-You should also have an established credit history; if you don’t, you can still apply with a cosigner to qualify.
+You must be a U.S. citizen or permanent resident.
+You should also have an established credit history.
+If you don’t, you can still apply with a cosigner to qualify.

 - Immediate Repayment: Start making your full principal and interest payments while in school.
 You’ll get better interest rates and pay off your student loans more quickly.
 You can choose a 10- or 15-year repayment term.

 - Interest-Only Repayment: You can only choose the 15-year repayment term and will only make payments on your interest while attending school.
 This prevents your loan principal from growing while attending.